hapax/hapax.github.io/assets/chandra.md

 But the calculation only works for a *single* electron.
 Once we start adding more, the electrons repel, and things become dramatically more complicated.
-In other words, an atomic is not a Fermi gas!
+In other words, an atom is not a Fermi gas!
-Rather than trying to derive chemistry from first principle, we will ignore all these difficulties, and adapt the Bohr model into something we can use.
+Rather than trying to derive chemistry from first principle, we will ignore all these difficulties, and revamp the Bohr model into something easier to use.

 One complication of the Bohr model was the exists of different radii.
 Instead, we are going to fix a *single* orbit, of circumference $L =